Record All-Star: Davis scores 52, West tops East 192-182 - News 12 Now

 TIP-INS

-East: Irving also led the East in rebounds with seven. … Kyle Lowry scored 19 points and DeMar DeRozan added 16. … No East player logged more than 24 minutes.
+East: Irving also led the East in rebounds with seven. … Isaiah Thomas scored 20 for the East.
+Kyle Lowry scored 19 points and DeMar DeRozan added 16. … No East player logged more than 24 minutes.

 CELEB WATCH